tasriyan/Knara.MultiTenant.IsolationEnforcer/configuration.md

 # Multi-Tenant Isolation Configuration Guide

-This guide covers all configuration options for the Multi-Tenant Isolation library.
+This guide covers all configuration options for Knara muti-tenant isolation library.
 The library is **opinionated by design** to prevent critical tenant isolation errors commonly made by development teams.

 ## Quick Start